reproducible-reporting/stepup-core/docs/advanced_topics/amending_static_inputs.md

-# Amending static inputs
+# Amending Static Inputs

-Occasionally, e.g. for the top-level `plan.py`, it may be convenient to declare a static file and then use it as input in the same script.
+Occasionally, it may be convenient to declare a static file and then use it as input in the same script.
 As of StepUp 1.1, this is allowed and no longer treated as a cyclic dependency.

 ## Example

-Create the following `plan.py`, which declares a static file, amends it as input and then opens it to just print it to the standard output.
+Create the following `plan.py`, which declares a static file, amends it as input, and then opens it to print it to the standard output.

 ```python
 {% include 'advanced_topics/amending_static_inputs/plan.py' %}